jere-mie/simple-js-templating/README.md

 A relatively small and simple templating system for small websites that want templating capabilities without setting up a build system or JavaScript framework like Svelte or React.

-Created by Isaac Kilbourne ([@kilbouri](https://github.com/kilbouri)).
-Hosted on GitHub by Jeremie Bornais, because Isaac didn't want to create a separate repository for it.
+Originally created by Isaac Kilbourne ([@kilbouri](https://github.com/kilbouri)) under the [0BSD license](https://opensource.org/license/0bsd).
 You can find Isaac's original GitHub Gist for it [here](https://gist.github.com/kilbouri/c76df10a416ee8a7e0462da69f7a27fc).

 ## Features